 It even becomes trickier if you want to attend some of the major festivals in this city.
 Some of the big festivals in this city include the British Summer Time, London Yoruba Festivals, South West Four, New Year’s Parade, the Great British Beer Festival, Citadel, and Taste of London, to mention a few.
 Timing is also essential if you want to attend great events such as the London Marathon.

 Tip: If you do not plan to attend one of London’s major festivals, it’s advised that you plan around it.
-Check Time Out-London for details on upcoming events to ensure you plan accordingly.

 Not planning your travel